operator-framework/java-operator-plugins/docs/tutorial.md

         }
 ```

-That's it we have completed the `createOrUpdateResource` method.
+That's it we have completed the `reconcile` method.
 The method
 should now look like the following:

 ```
     @Override
-    public UpdateControl<Memcached> createOrUpdateResource(
+    public UpdateControl<Memcached> reconcile(
-        Memcached resource, Context<Memcached> context) {
+        Memcached resource, Context context) {
         // TODO: fill in logic
         Deployment deployment = client.apps()
                 .deployments()